ckirkendall/kioo/README.md

 Kioo brings Enlive/Enfocus style templates to React.
 This allows for much better separation between the view and logic layers of the application.

 ### Why does kioo mean?
-Kioo is swahili for mirror.
+Kioo is Swahili for mirror.
 Facebook's React library is built around the idea that the view is a reflection of your application state.

 ## Artifact